sarthaktexas/srtk.me-v2/README.md

 ╚══════════╩══════════════════════╝
 ```

 The Airtable used must be formatted as shown above.
-There may be other columns, but the first two must be `Slug` and `Destination`.
+There may be other columns, but the first two must be `slug` and `destination` (lowercase).
-Also **the table name must be `Links`**.
+Also **the table name must be `Links`** (capital L).
 > Note the Capitalization!

-`Slug` is the end URL you'd like to redirect from.
+`slug` is the end URL you'd like to redirect from.
-`Destination` is the end URL that you'd like to redirect to.
+`destination` is the end URL that you'd like to redirect to.

 > in the example above, the slug *website* means the user would go to /website and get redirected to the destination *https://srtk.me*